cravetzm/wur-osu-apples23/README.md

 Several functions need to be added to the main script, including:

+* Logging the initial orientation of the branch-mounted IMUs
 * Reading from the probe
 * Reading from the digital calipers
 * Automatic stopping for large force changes (pick events)
-* Logging the pose of the end-effector/  configuration of te robot
+* Logging the pose of the end-effector/  configuration of the robot

 ## Usage